 Diet plays an equally important role in canine ear infections.
 Remember, dogs are carnivores.
 Eating food high in cereals, carbohydrates, grains, and processed starches can have a damaging effect on a dog’s system.5 Harmful microbes feast on the carbs and sugars in many dog food brands.
 This, in turn, aggravates allergic reactions.
 This vicious cycle continually makes the ear canals hotbeds for yeasts to thrive.6

-I can’t tell you how many times chronic ear conditions (especially the really smelly ones) improve dramatically after something as simple as a dietary change.
+Oftentimes chronic canine ear conditions (especially the really smelly ones) improve dramatically after something as simple as a dietary change.
 Simply switching to diets containing high levels of fresh, high-quality meats can make a huge difference.
 You’re giving your dog what they’re born to eat – a species appropriate diet.

 3. The Shape of a Dogs Ear